laethyl/Laethyl-s-Roulette-Survivor/(71-80) Shadowbringers/Anamnesis Anyder.md

 ##### Rukshs Dheem

-- Stay out of water columns boss puts on the ground
-  - When hands come out of these, get behind a hand that faces away
+- When hands come out of water columns, get behind a hand that faces away
+  - When they all face in, look for the gap in the hands
 - Stand on bubbling grates to reduce add spawns
+  - Hands will not reach to far gates
   - Kill remaining adds